Captain's Logbook

 Villefranche sits precisely between two of the Riviera's most famous names — just four miles east of Nice, five miles west of Monaco — yet it remains something gentler, something truer to what this coast was before tourism transformed it.
 The tender deposits you at the end of a small pier, and within steps you're wandering through the Rue Obscure, that remarkable 13th-century covered street that feels like a secret passage through time.
 Dim and cool even on the hottest days, it was built to protect residents from Saracen pirate raids that once plagued this coast.
 The vaulted stone ceiling overhead, the worn steps beneath your feet — this isn't a museum reconstruction.
 This is the actual medieval street, still doing what it was designed to do eight centuries ago.
 Now it just protects you from the Mediterranean sun as you make your way through a labyrinth of steep paved streets toward the Citadelle or the waterfront cafés.

 I've been fortunate to visit Villefranche on three different Mediterranean itineraries, and each time I've made different choices.
-My first visit, I jumped on a ship excursion to Monaco and Monte Carlo, needing to see the Casino Square, the Prince's Palace, and the famous hairpin turns where Formula 1 cars race through city streets.
+My first visit, I jumped on a ship excursion to Monaco and Monte Carlo, needing to see the entertainment venue Square, the Prince's Palace, and the famous hairpin turns where Formula 1 cars race through city streets.
 Standing at the same railing where Grace Kelly once stood, looking down over the harbor filled with yachts worth more than I'd earn in multiple lifetimes — it was surreal.
 We stopped at the Exotic Garden for its cacti and cave, then descended to the old town for a quick walk before the drive back.
 It was lovely, but rushed.

 My second visit, I took the local bus to Nice — a €1.50 revelation.
 The Promenade des Anglais stretched before me, that famous walkway along the sea where Victorian aristocrats once promenaded and where today joggers, cyclists, and strollers share the space.
 I wandered through the Old Town (Vieux Nice), lost myself in the Cours Saleya flower market bursting with sunflowers and lavender, and climbed Castle Hill for panoramic views over the Baie des Anges.
 I ate socca — that chickpea crêpe that's Nice's signature street food — standing at a counter because that's how the locals do it.
 It was hot, crispy, and perfect with a squeeze of lemon.